Suburban Rail Loop: Release of Business and Investment Case

 The Business and Investment Case of SRL was released in August 2021, primarily focusing on SRL East and North.
 SRL East will commence building in 2022 and is expected to finish by 2035.
 The rail line will be fully underground between Cheltenham and the Airport, while SRL West is subject to further investigation, planning and development.

 The business case modelled two staging scenarios.
 The first scenario has SRL North opening in two sections, the first from Box Hill to Reservoir opening in 2043 and the second between Reservoir and the Airport opening in 2053.
 This scenario has estimated capital costs of $24.1 to $40.2 billion and total costs of $30.7 to $50.5 billion, with estimated benefits of $48.5 to $58.7 billion.
 The second scenario is faster but higher cost and has the section from Box Hill to Reservoir opening by 2038 and the full SRL North corridor from Box Hill to the Airport opening by 2043.
 This scenario had capital costs of $27.1 to $45.1 billion, total costs of $35.1 to $57.6 billion and benefits of $54.7 to $65.8 billion.
 The timing and cost would be further refined through the tender and planning process.
 This gave the project a cost-benefit ratio range between 1.0 and 1.7.

 The government stated that it expected $30 to $34.5 billion would be spent on the project over the 14 years to the opening of the first stage in 2035, with significant works on SRL North taking place as part of that expenditure.

 An Environmental Effects Statement (EES) process for SRL East was initiated in late 2021 that provided more detail on the station locations, the precinct designs, the local effects of the project and the design of the train system.
 Community and stakeholder consultation was launched as part of this process.

-In October 2021, the Minister for Transport Infrastructure Jacinta Allan introduced legislation to the Victorian Parliament to establish the Suburban Rail Loop Authority as a statutory government body and grant it a number of transport and planning powers.
+In October 2021, the Minister for Transport Infrastructure, Jacinta Allan, introduced legislation to the Victorian Parliament to establish the Suburban Rail Loop Authority as a statutory government body and to grant it a number of transport and planning powers.

-SRL East and North will take more than 25 years to construct and together are estimated by the project's business case to cost between $30.7 and $57.6 billion depending on project staging, of which capital costs would be between $24.1 and $45.1 billion.
-SRL East and North will be built entirely underground along new rail alignments, while SRL Airport will be formed by the at-grade and elevated Melbourne Airport rail link and funded separately.
+SRL East and North will take more than 25 years to construct and together are estimated by the project's business case to cost between $30.7 and $57.6 billion depending on project staging, of which capital costs would be between $24.1 and $45.1 billion, and will be built entirely underground along new rail alignments.